-The outsole also offers really aggressive heel traction so when you’re stopping, it’s going to allow for really good braking power and just overall traction on the trails.
+The outsole also offers really aggressive heel traction.
+So when you’re stopping, it’s going to allow for really good braking power and just overall traction on the trails.

-So there you have it, it’s the Salomon X Ultra MID 2 GTX offering comfort, support and lightweight.
-This boot will perform all year round
+So there you have it, it’s the Salomon X Ultra Mid 2 GTX offering comfort, support, and lightweight.

 Vasque Talus Ultradry

 This is the perfect day hiking boot that is pretty lightweight but also pretty supportive.

 The Vasque Talus Ultradry is going to give you enough support for light backpacking, but it’s lightweight enough that it’s going to flex with you and move with you if you’re hiking fast.
 Click To Tweet.

 The standout feature of this boot is it’s got mainly a leather upper and you do have a pretty traditional look.